 In some countries, I just learned yesterday, you are required to have hospital staff stay with you in your room 24/7, even while you try to sleep.
 While I can get up to use the restroom, some women have bed side commodes, bedpan only, or even a catheter.
 And, at least I have the chance to be on bed rest; I could have lost my baby already.
 So, I am very, very lucky.

-Ask for Help
+Ask for help!

-The first week I was here, my beautiful, wonderful coworkers friends that I am lucky to work with asked if I needed anything.
+This was the MOST DIFFICULT thing for both my husband and I. The first week I was here, my beautiful, wonderful coworkers friends that I am lucky to work with asked if I needed anything.
 As a type A personality control freak, it was physically painful to ask if they could organize a way to get dinners for my husband and son.
 And I am SO GRATEFUL that I could ask and they could deliver.
 We have had homemade dinners 2-3 times a week since I was admitted 8 weeks ago.

-You just need to speak up for yourself.
+You can get through this, no matter the outcome, and no matter how long you are on bed rest.
+Speak up for yourself.
 If you are lonely, rally more visitors (chaplains and lactation consultants, even if you aren’t religious or don’t intend on breastfeeding, are great visitors).
 You need to ask for help, and you need to find ways to waste your time while there.
 And it’s always okay to allow yourself to feel what’s going on–you need to have a few good cries, but don’t dwell on it!
 You can do this, mama!

 Our next recos: The Best Gear When You’re Pregnant On Bed Rest